top of page

 Are ashes buried?

-Ashes are interred beneath the trees using biodegradable urns within the woodland.
-Each interment location is recorded in the woodland register.
+Ashes are placed beneath memorial trees using biodegradable urns within the landscape.

 Are headstones allowed?

-No. Eternal Grove sites remain natural woodland.
-There are no headstones, grave borders or artificial memorials.
+Eternal Grove landscapes are designed to remain peaceful natural environments with no headstones, grave surrounds or artificial memorials.

-Yes.
-Families are welcome to visit the woodland throughout the year and spend time in a peaceful natural environment.
+Families are welcome to visit throughout the year and spend time within woodland paths, memorial groves and quiet natural spaces across the landscape.

 How long do memorial rights last?